 Deposit for Mexico City Trip

-The non-refundable deposit, due by April 30, 2019, secures your place on the Mexico City trip.
-You can also pay through Venmo on your phone.
+The non-refundable deposit, due by May 17, 2019, secures your place on the Mexico City trip.
+You can also pay through Venmo or Zelle.
 Please contact Dr. Ezekiel Stear for details on Venmo payments.